mussatto/mussatto.github.io/_posts/2016-11-05-hibernate-mapping-error.markdown

 ### How to fix:

-Put all annotations on public getters instead of private attribute declaration
+Put all annotations on public getters instead of private attribute declaration or just put all annotations on private attributes and remove from public getters.

 ```java
 @OneToOne